WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 7 STEPS TO POOP

 Take deep breaths to fill your lungs with air.
 After air enters your lungs, keep the air for 5-10 seconds while you try to poop.

 After you pushed the rectum and abdomen, let the air out and relax.

 When you do all these steps correctly, you will be able to poop like you used to.

-Push as hard as you can and try to stay calm.
+Push hard and to stay calm

 Do it as if you were trying to lift weights and squat at the same time.
 This movement creates pressure in the rectum.